Design starts with strategy

 HAA organises the process of briefing, designing, delivering using RIBA best practice.
 Our approach is outlined below.

-At this initial consultation, we visually survey the site or building and take note of any constraints like mature trees or flood risks, or whether the site is in a Conservation Area, AONB or Green Belt, or requires bat and tree surveys.
+At this initial consultation, we look at the site or building and take note of any constraints like mature trees and surrounding buildings and structures.

-We survey and measure existing buildings to create accurate base drawings for our design proposals.
+Our survey work is normally carried in house by Jonny or Ruth.
+We survey and measure the existing buildings to ‘get to know them’.
+We create accurate base drawings for our design proposals.
 We use both traditional and digital measuring devices, including a drone to survey roofs and site conditions which are not easily accessible.
-The survey is then drawn up on CAD and includes photographic evidence and drone footage.
+The field data is taken back to our office where survey is then drawn up in CAD.

-For more complex buildings and projects involving a topographical survey of the entire site with accurate levels, it is faster to commission a professional surveying company to produce a measured survey using digital point cloud methodology, and CAD drawings.
-We can suggest local surveying firms who offer these services.
+For more complex buildings and projects involving a topographical survey including boundaries, levels, trees and ‘adjacent site information’ such as vision splays and street scenes we ask our clients to commission a professional surveying company to carry out the work using digital point cloud methodology, and CAD drawings.
+We reformat their CAD drawings into our layers upon receipt.
+We deal with local surveying firms who offer these services and are known to us on our client’s behalf.

-As an optional extra we produce full Virtual reality fly-through animations and interactive sessions for you to experience the proposal spatially in VR.
+As an optional extra we can produce full Virtual Reality fly-through animations and interactive sessions for you to experience the proposal spatially in VR.

 The objective of this stage is to explore possible options and propose solutions to arrive at a scheme that fulfils your aspirations, and which is likely to get planning permission and can be achieved within your budget.